knc789/case-study/README.md

 This is a writing challenge and contains fictional information about a fictional hospital.

 # Credit
-I used the following open source libraries and artifacts in creating this webpage:
+I used the following open source libraries and artifacts to create this webpage:

 * [Github pages](https://pages.github.com/)
 * [Jeykell static websites](https://jekyllrb.com/)